NovelAI/novelai-tokenizer/README.md

 For comparison, the LLaMa tokenizer contains 23964 tokens made up only of latin alphabet characters, no Japanese token longer than a single character, 836 Japanese characters and 7224 other tokens.

+## JavaScript implementation

+The JavaScript implementation used by the NovelAI frontend can be found [ħere](https://github.com/NovelAI/nai-js-tokenizer).

 ## License

 The tokenizer is licensed under the GNU General Public License, version 2.